 The Urban Workshop is an interdisciplinary social impact design collaborative that engages underserved communities in creating environments that are beautiful, just and sustainable.
 Our process is human-centered, building on our disciplinary expertise and the vision and imagination of our community partners.

-The Urban Workshop is project-based, providing a framework for interdisciplinary design and research and community-based learning.
-In close collaboration with with our community partners, faculty and students research cultural and physical contexts, envision and plan neighborhood space, design buildings and landscapes, and make installations and public art.
-We see these undertakings as interconnected.
+The Urban Workshop was formed by Architecture and allied place-making disciplines to undertake research and design that would advance key projects in urban neighborhoods and non-profit organizations.
+Through this work we offer our students a framework for community-based learning and a model of ethically driven professional practice.
+Together we research and plan neighborhood space, design buildings and landscapes, and make public art.
+These diverse undertakings are interconnected and holistically conceived.
 By employing multiple points of view and scales of impact, we can weave together what is small, tangible and local with the systemic patterns that form the ecology of the neighborhood environment.

 The Urban Workshop has three major goals:

-1. To offer a collaborative academy-community practice in design, urban research, building, and art-making that advances in a holistic way, key projects in the neighborhoods;
+1. To offer a collaborative academy-community practice in design, urban research, building, and art-making that addresses in a holistic way, key projects in under served neighborhoods and organizations

-2. To create curricular opportunities for students; providing depth and humanity to their creative education through unique interdisciplinary and community-based experience; and
+2. To create curricular opportunities for students; providing depth and humanity to their creative education through unique interdisciplinary and community-based experience

 3. To advance knowledge in the area of sustainable urban place-making.

 Community Partners, Projects and Collaborators